peazip/PeaZip/peazip-sources/readme.txt

   PeaZip and act as GUI frontend for PEA, 7z and other utilities;
 - project_demo_lib.lpi: a demo application using PEA source as a library.

-dragdropfilesdll directory contains sources to build dragdropfilesdll.dll, which provides application-to-system files drag&drop functions under Windows systems, sources in this path requires installation of optional Lazarus package DragDropLazarus5.2 (or newer) to be compiled, which is based on work of Angus Johnson & Anders Melander (on Delphi), and Michael Köcher / six (on Lazarus).
+/dev/dragdropfilesdll directory contains sources to build dragdropfilesdll.dll, which provides application-to-system files drag&drop functions under Windows systems, sources in this path requires installation of optional Lazarus package DragDropLazarus5.2 (or newer) to be compiled, which is based on work of Angus Johnson & Anders Melander (on Delphi), and Michael Köcher / six (on Lazarus).
 The package is available in Lazarus Online Package Manager or from https://packages.lazarus-ide.org/DragDrop.zip

-"installer" path contains InnoSetup script files creating Windows installers with file associations and menu integration for PeaZip.
+/dev/installer path contains InnoSetup script files creating Windows installers with file associations and menu integration for PeaZip.

-"/res/batch" path contains sample scipts to use PeaZip from command line, scripts, and .desktop files, and "freedesktop_integration" subpath contain files for integration in desktop environments compliant with freedesktop standars (i.e. Gnome, KDE, and other common Linux DE)

 .res and resulting .rc files are used on Windows platform to give to the application's executables manifest and binaries information (author, version etc)

 MEDIA AND DOCUMENTATION:

-"Readme_*.txt" files contain hints for the Windows and Linux users.
+Readme_*.txt files contain hints for the Windows and Linux users.

-"copying.txt" is the license file for PeaZip project sources, released under LGPL.
+copying.txt is the license file for PeaZip project sources, released under LGPL.

-"media" path contains graphic for PeaZip project.
+/res/share/icons and /res/share/themes paths contains graphic for PeaZip project.

-"lang" path contains featured translations of application's text.
+/res/share/lang path contains featured translations of application's text.

-"lang-wincontext" path contains .reg files to localize app's context menus in Windows
+/res/share/lang-wincontext path contains .reg files to localize app's context menus in Windows

+/res/share/batch path contains sample scipts to use PeaZip from command line, scripts, and .desktop files, and "freedesktop_integration" subpath contain files for integration in desktop environments compliant with freedesktop standars (i.e. Gnome, KDE, and other common Linux DE)

 THIRD PARTS: